- Must be at least 21 years old.

-The Telecommunicator is responsible for the day to day operations of the Communications Center within the Office of the Sheriff.
-The Telecommunication’s responsibilities include receiving and transmitting radio, telephone and teletype messages, dispatching law enforcement personnel, fire and emergency units on an assigned shift.
+A telecommunicator is responsible for day to day operations at the communications center within the office of the Sheriff.
+The telecommunicator’s responsibilities include receiving and transmitting radio, telephone and teletype messages, dispatching law enforcement personnel, fire and emergency units on an assigned shift.
 Responsibilities also include related record keeping tasks.
 Employees are expected to work with considerable independence.
 The applicant must be willing to work 12-hour rotating shifts which includes holidays and weekends.
-Work is supervised by the Telecommunicator II.
+Work is supervised by a telecommunicator II.

 Knowledge, Skills and Abilities

 - Knowledge of the Cabarrus County street/highway system and geography.